Temba, His Arms open()

 And the event will be logged in the log file

-It looks like English and reading it conveys most of its meaning, but not all of it because the tool does not understand English.
+Reading this, one understands most of what it means.
+Writing it is another matter entirely because the tool does not understand English.
 It does not know what “destination details” or “are correct” mean.
-Programmers defined all those strings of characters to mean some specific coded behaviours that might not have anything to do with the words in those strings (although they generally do).
-Cucumber offers syntactical “sugar” to allow the rule to read like an English sentence by interpreting “the destination details are correct” as set_correct_destination()
+Programmers defined those strings of characters to trigger specific coded behaviours that have only an approximate relationship to the words in those strings.
+Cucumber offers syntactical sugar that allows a rule to read like an English sentence by interpreting “the destination details are correct” as set_correct_destination(), but the mapping is arbitrary and must be defined and maintained by a programmer

 This “natural language interface” is a cargo-cult use of English, somewhat like COBOL’s

-“COBOL statements have an English-like syntax, which was designed to be self-documenting and highly readable”5
+“COBOL statements have an English-like syntax, which was designed to be self-documenting and highly readable”2

 The English syntax and tokens (words) make it easy to read for many, but much of the information is implicit and hidden (e.g. what “correct” really means).
 It hides the way programmers think about rules and steps, which is different than how others (product managers, customer support, designers) think about them